 Before you take recourse to a billing error dispute, it would be best to sort the issue out with the merchant.
 That could help you resolve it faster than going through a dispute process with your issuer.

-To put in for a dispute with your card issuer, write to it at the address it provides for billing inquiries and not to the address you send your payments to.
+To put in for a dispute with your card issuer, write a letter to the address it provides for billing inquiries, not to the address you send your payments to.
 Use certified mail so that you can ask for proof of receipt.
 Provide relevant information, including copies of receipts and any other documentation.

 You should send this letter within 60 days of when the issuer mailed you the first statement with the disputed charge.
 Within 30 days of getting your letter, the issuer should acknowledge receipt of the communication (unless the issue has been sorted out by then).